 When to Water Goldfish Plants

-You should allow the first two inches of the plant’s soil is dry before you water the plant again.
+I always allow the first two inches of the plant’s soil is dry before I water the plant again.
 Remember, these plants are native to Southern and Central America, so they are tropical plants that need moisture.

 The best rule I’ve found is to monitor the first two inches of the plant’s soil.
 When dry to the touch, you need to water the plant again.
 If your Goldfish plant begins to wilt or droop, then it may need some extra water.